English, Korean, Spanish

 In part one (1 of 2) of this jazz piano lesson, acclaimed pianist Russell Ferrante (Yellowjackets, etc.) discusses and demonstrates some voice leading and harmonic concepts that have shaped his style.
 Russell takes you through various exercises aimed at opening up your melodic pathways, so you can begin thinking like an orchestra.
 If you are looking to take your jazz piano playing to the next level, this lesson is for you!
-NOTE: There is an optional PDF which includes the embedded notation seen in both videos from this series.
-It is included in the DISCOUNTED BUNDLE AVAILABLE HERE or it can be purchased separately.
+NOTE: There is a PDF bundled with the "purchase" version of this video (not the $9.99 "rental" version) which includes the onscreen notation.
+You can purchase both videos and the PDF in this series at a discount here!

 Topics Covered: Voice Leading, Managing Multiple Melodies, Playing Legato, Inversions, Finger Switching, Moving Stepwise, Chromatic Tones, Suspended Resolution, Secondary Dominants, Chromatic Tones, Throwing Melodies Between Voices, Harmonic Minor, Applying Exercises to Tunes, Accompaniment, Chord Quality, Mick Goodrick Cycles, Modified Cycles, Practical Applications, Evenness of Tone, Etc.